-5.11.1 Failure to Report possible Maltreatment or other Prohibited Behaviour:

-- a) It is a violation for any adult Participant who knew or ought to have known of a Participant's Prohibited Behaviour toward another person to fail to Report such conduct.
+- 5.11.1 Failure to Report possible Maltreatment or other Prohibited Behaviour: - a) It is a violation for any adult Participant who knew or ought to have known of a Participant's Prohibited Behaviour toward another person to fail to Report such conduct.
 For clarity, a Participant is not obligated to Report an instance of Prohibited Behaviour to which they were personally subject. - b) Where information regarding a Participant's Prohibited Behaviour toward another adult is made known to an adult Participant through an explicitly confidential Disclosure, the adult Participant shall not be required to Report the information obtained through that Disclosure.
 Nevertheless, if an adult Participant knew or ought to have known of the Participant's Prohibited Behaviour for reasons other than the explicitly confidential Disclosure, it remains a violation for them to fail to Report such conduct. - c) The person making the Report does not need to determine whether a violation took place: instead, the responsibility lies in Reporting the objective behaviour.
 Early intervention is required to prevent escalation, hence the obligation on all adult Participants to Report. - d) The Reporting Obligation is ongoing and is not satisfied simply by making an initial Report.
-The Reporting Obligation includes Reporting, on a timely basis, any and all relevant information of which an adult Participant becomes aware.

-e) It is a violation for any adult Participant to fail to fulfill any applicable legal Duty to Report.
+The Reporting Obligation includes Reporting, on a timely basis, any and all relevant information of which an adult Participant becomes aware. - e) It is a violation for any adult Participant to fail to fulfill any applicable legal Duty to Report.

-This Section imposes a duty to report Prohibited Behaviours only upon adult Participants.
-Accordingly, adult Participants who have knowledge of, or ought to have knowledge of, any instance in which another Participant engages in any of the conduct described in Section 5, are required to Report this conduct to an entity having the authority to receive such Reports.
+This Section only imposes a duty to report Prohibited Behaviours only upon adult Participants.
+Accordingly, adult Participants who have knowledge of, or ought to have knowledge of, any instance in which another Participant engages in any of the conduct described in Section 5-of the UCCMS, are required to Report this conduct to an entity having the authority to receive such Reports.
 The CSSP Rules recognize the CCES as the body mandated to independently administer and enforce the UCCMS by receiving and responding to these Reports of Prohibited Behaviour (CSSP Rule 1.1).

 As expanded upon in Section 5.11.1(c), the person making the Report does not need to determine whether the conduct constitutes a violation.
-This duty is thus triggered for an adult Participant who has reasonable grounds to believe that the conduct is prohibited under Section 5 and who has reasonable grounds to believe that the individual engaging in this conduct is a Participant (see Section 4.1 "Individuals Subject to and Protected by the UCCMS" and Definitions: Participant).
+This duty is thus triggered for an adult Participants who have a reasonably held belief has reasonable grounds to believe that the conduct is prohibited under Section 5 of the

+UCCMS-and who have a reasonably held belief has reasonable grounds to believe that the individual engaging in this conduct is a Participant (See s-see Section 4.1 -'Individuals Subject to and Protected by the UCCMS7'' and Appendix 1(I)).
+Definitions: Participant).
 The focus is on the information objectively available, not the subjective belief of the Participant.